 If you do these things, then yes, you are a moron.

-- Christ, pick a good car.
+- Pick a good car.
 There are some cars that are objectively bad decisions that nobody should ever buy.
 Yet sometimes they’re shiny and popular and we buy them.
 Take the VW Jetta, which got popular during high school and everyone wanted one.
-I know of exactly 1 person who’s happy with his Jetta, and I still scratch my head that he’s had such good luck with TWO Jettas.
-The rest hate them.
+I know of exactly 1 person who’s happy with his Jetta, and I still scratch my head that he’s had such good luck.
+Everyone else I know hates them.
 Why would you buy this?
 Pick cars that are reliable and have a decently high resale value.
 This doesn’t mean you have to pick a boring car, but it does eliminate about 80% of cars right off the bat.

-- Don’t do stupid things like getting an upside-down loan.
-An upside-down loan is when you owe more on the car than it’s worth.
+- Get a straightforward loan.
+Don’t do stupid things like getting an upside-down loan, where you owe more on the car than it’s worth.
 I know a girl who bought a new Lexus, but decided she didn’t like it 5 months later and traded it in for something else.
 She now has an upside-down loan and a distinct lack of common sense.
 Treat your car like a stock and plan to hold it for a long, long time.
 This is hard because we’re judged on how new our car is.
 But with each year you drive your car payment-free, you’re saving tons of money.

 - Your car’s price is vastly dependent on its condition.
 Go to http://www.kbb.com and experiment with pricing.
 Try the same car in Excellent, Good, Fair, and Poor conditions.
 You’ll see what I mean.